mrroman/memocks/README.md

 => (3)
 ```

-In this example, mock will return a list with args from the last call.
+In this example, mock will return the last call (a list of arguments).

 ### Mocking symbols

-Memocks provides a convienient macro that allows you to mock functions easily.
+Memocks provides a convenient macro that allows you to mock functions easily.
-Lets mock function http/get.
+Let's mock function http/get.

 ```clj
 (with-mocks [http/get {:body "OK" :status 200}